lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

-## Change LaTeX's footer/header everywhere (1863928230)

-Add a button in header/footer modification page, which makes it change everywhere.